Vanilla-Renewed-Team/Vanilla-Renewed/.github/README.md

 >Dark UI

+>Stackable Items

+>The crosshair has been changed to a dot.

+>Some blocks now have connected textures.

+>Brown leather and all of the associated items.

 >Watermelon and pumpkin stems now match the color of the fruit they produce.

->Better wool textures and upgrades
+>Better wool textures

 >Darker dark oak planks